The Piano in a Factory

 The Piano in a Factory (钢的琴) is 2010 Chinese drama film.
-The film is directed by Zhang Meng (director), and stars Qin Hailu and Wang Qianyuan.
+The film is directed by Zhang Meng, and stars Qin Hailu and Wang Qianyuan.
 It tells the story of a father, Chen Guilin, who works very hard to realize his daughter's dream of owning a piano.
-Although Chen encounters a lot of hardships, he never gives up and is always optimistic.

 Plot

 Set in the 1990s, laid-off worker Chen Guilin was betrayed by his wife, who remarried a rich business man who has much more money than him.
 The condition for the custody of their daughter is to give their daughter a piano.
 Chen tries all means to borrow money from his friends, even attempting to steal a piano, but all his attempts fail.

 Despite these challenges, Chen always maintains an optimistic outlook.
 Finally, he decides to build a piano with his friends.

 The group eventually build a piano which is made of steel.
 He also organizes a band to make a living and uses his wisdom to create a life which is full of sound and color.